raw-labs/uae-mxcp/docs/README.md

   }
 }
 ```

-> **Note:** Role-based access control is defined in the tool policies but is not enforced by `mxcp serve`.
-A proxy or gateway is required to pass user context (like `role`) to the server.
-The `--role` flag in the script and config is for demonstration purposes.
+> **Note:** The `--role` flag is for demonstration purposes.
+Role-based access control policies are defined in the tool YAMLs but require a proxy layer to enforce.

-Replace:
-- `/path/to/uae-mxcp` with your project path
-- `/home/your-username` with your home directory
+Replace `/path/to/uae-mxcp` and `/home/your-username` with your local paths.

-The server will start with clean stdio output suitable for LLM integration.